Hakugami/Ra8ayen-Chat-App/README.md

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites

 This project requires Java JDK 21.
-Make sure you have them installed on your system.
-You can check by running the following commands in your terminal:
+Make sure you have installed it on your system.
+You can check by running the following command in your terminal:

 ```bash
 java -version